badd-labs/badd-labs/lab2/README.md

 Solidity
 ---

 Solidity is an object-oriented programming language for writing smart contracts mainly on Ethereum.
-We provide a crash course on Solidity Syntax at [[link](https://www.dropbox.com/s/p1vo38sx4mu60zq/12.SolidityProgramming.pptx?dl=0)].
-You can find other tutorials [[here](https://solidity.readthedocs.io/en/v0.4.24/introduction-to-smart-contracts.html)].
+In addition to our lecture on Solidity programming, there are other online tutorials [[here](https://solidity.readthedocs.io/en/v0.4.24/introduction-to-smart-contracts.html)].

 To write a Solidity program, you have to have an account payable, which is used as the constructor.
 Otherwise, you will not be able to make deposits/transfers in the contract.